santwer/Exporter/README.md

 }
 ```

-You can also define own Blocknames for the use of the Model in an template.
+You can also define own Blocknames for the use of the Model in a template.
 ```php
 use Santwer\Exporter\Exportable;
 ...